jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 case where we get to one of these particular things.
 I do not recall that the precise information concerning which Your Honor has asked me does appear in the record.
 </p>
-<p>MR. CHIEF JUSTICE VINSON: It would seem to me that if it did appear it would
+<p><b>MR. CHIEF JUSTICE VINSON</b>: It would seem to me that if it did appear it would
 either show a stepped-up program or maybe retrogression in respect of the—if you had the breakdown it would show something. </p>
-<p>MR. ROBINSON: Well, the appellees do insist that this is, in other words, a stepped-up program. </p>
+<p><b>MR. ROBINSON</b>: Well, the appellees do insist that this is, in other words, a stepped-up program. </p>
-<p>MR. CHIEF JUSTICE VINSON: Do I understand that you take the same position that
+<p><b>MR. CHIEF JUSTICE VINSON</b>: Do I understand that you take the same position that
 Mr. Marshall would take if we were to hold that segregation per se was unconstitutional in regard to the time element? </p>
-<p>MR. ROBINSON: On the matter of necessity of the administrative problem in these segregated—oh, yes. </p>
+<p><b>MR. ROBINSON</b>: On the matter of necessity of the administrative problem in these segregated—oh, yes. </p>
-<p>MR. CHIEF JUSTICE VINSON: Then why, if you take that position there—and I assume you take it as a matter of necessity—why do you not take that position here under the equal facilities doctrine? </p>
+<p><b>MR. CHIEF JUSTICE VINSON</b>: Then why, if you take that position there—and I assume you take it as a matter of necessity—why do you not take that position here under the equal facilities doctrine? </p>
-<p>MR. ROBINSON: If Your Honor please, I think that there is a difference between a postponement of a right and a delay which is incidental
+<p><b>MR. ROBINSON</b>: If Your Honor please, I think that there is a difference between a postponement of a right and a delay which is incidental
 to affording the remedies that we asked for.
 I do not think that it would be possible, without encroaching upon the previous decisions of this Court, to take the position that, notwithstanding a present denial of the constitutional rights of the appellants, that notwithstanding that, they must wait until the State gets around to fixing the schools. </p>
-<p>MR. CHIEF JUSTICE VINSON: Of course, I take it that you recognize the distinction
+<p><b>MR. CHIEF JUSTICE VINSON</b>: Of course, I take it that you recognize the distinction
 in the cases in regard to the number of students affected, and all that sort of thing.
 But if you agree that a reasonable period of time should be granted if we held segregation was unconstitutional, I just wonder why you take the position you do in regard to the equal facilities, unless you say that the stepped-up program is just not sufficient to meet the situation. </p>
-<p>MR. ROBINSON: We do take the latter position, if Your Honor please, and we have
+<p><b>MR. ROBINSON</b>: We do take the latter position, if Your Honor please, and we have
 set forth—and since my time is just about up, I can only now refer the Court to the data which we have set forth in our reply brief in that connection, in which we point out that this stepped-up program of this State is not going to produce